bogdanmatra/entertain-me/README.md

 * Authentication: https://developer.foursquare.com/docs/api/configuration/authentication

 ### Feature List
-* The user enters the website (https://bogdanmatra.github.io/) and is prompted to share his geolocation.
+* The user enters the website (hosted [here](https://bogdanmatra.github.io/)) and is prompted to share his geolocation.
 * If the user agrees then the autocomplete placeholder (first input on the page) will be populated with his geolocation name.
 * If the user does no agree, the placeholder will show "Choose a place...".
 * The user can choose a different place using the Google Maps Autocomplete component.